Rolling Resistance on Zwift: Crr and Power Savings of Various Wheels

 • Gravel (found only on the Sgurr Summit North in Scotland)

-• Dirt (examples: Mayan Jungle, Yumezi’s Temple KOM)
+• Dirt (examples: Mayan Jungle, Makuri’s Temple KOM)

 • Grass (found only on Repack Ridge, as far as we know)

 Zwift has built the game so each wheelset can have its own Crr (rolling resistance) value for each road surface type.
-So a set of TT disc wheels may roll super fast on pavement, but not be optimal on dirt.
+So a set of road wheels may roll quite fast on pavement, but not be optimal on dirt.
 Just like you’d expect outside.

 Zwift Wheel Categories

-Right now, there are three categories of wheelsets in Zwift:
+There are three categories of wheelsets in Zwift, in terms of Crr:

 • Gravel: includes the “Zwift Gravel” wheelset plus some name-brand wheels.
 All gravel wheels perform the same on Zwift.